cSploit/cSploit.github.io/_posts/2015-02-13-Behind-android-5.md

 ##### special thanks

   - - the guy that purchased me a new notebook, he make me able to work on cSploit in these months.
-  - - all of you that have helped me in testing cSploit on lollipo devices.
+  - - all of you that have helped me in testing cSploit on lollipop devices.
   - - all those contributors that manage translations for me, thus to let me focus on the code.